KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/4 Python Lists/6 Insert into an array.md

 # --hints--

-Insert a "ferrari" into index 3 in the "cars" array
+Insert a new car into index 3 in the "cars" array

 ```
-True if cars[3] == "ferrari" else False
+True if cars[3] != "mercedez" else False
 ```

 # --preset--